What things are currently banned in China?

 But you can’t book a train ticket unless you can prove your identity by showing your national ID card, even if you’re traveling just one stop.
 Similarly, you can’t enter any major tourist attraction.

-Where I’m from (Australia), we can travel around our country uninhibited so I find this concept strange.
+Where I’m from (Australia), we can travel around our country uninhibited so I find this concept quite strange.

 12. Guns